What debugging AI agents taught me about observability

 }) {

-const { logger, prompt, response, model, usage, costUsd, store } = params;
+const { logger, traceId, prompt, model, usage, costUsd } = params;

 logger.info({